leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

   - There's something broken in you, you don't feel understood
   - You want to find the instrument to express yourself

+*LL - If you want crazy outcomes you'll likely be dealing with crazy people.
+There is no line between genius and madness, the only thing that distinguishes them is whether consensus comes around to agree with you.
+We all admire Newton now, and conveniently forget he spent a good amount of time on alchemy.
+That made sense for this time, but is a crazy idea in hindsight.
+I feel that everyone has crazy ideas, and don't execute on most due to fear of social isolation.*

 - There's something really powerful about exploring the meaning of meaning
   - Thinking about the objects around us, the meaning they might hold for others that is lost on us
    - e.g. a brick on a street might have significance for someone, but we'll walk past it without knowing.
   - Situations like this happen all the time and we're unaware.
 There's something really powerful there to explore
    - Stories can inject meaning into an object
   - There's also so many uses of an object.
 In one case it can be dangerous, in another nobody cares.
 It's complicated on how the meta labeling of these happens

-- Are we going too quick in some areas?
+- **Are we going too quick in some areas?**
   - Many ideas and concepts require context to be understood, and there's nuance in everything
   - Is there a case to be made that we should go slower?
   - I think it's less of a case that people are gullible
   - Instead, people have grown so cynical they don't know who to trust

+*LL - This goes back to [the pace layer concept](https://avoidboringpeople.substack.com/p/wisely-and-slow-they-stumble-that "pace"), which proposes that some systems in civilisation have a certain pace they should move at, and that going faster causes problems.*

 - We each have lots of hidden selves, depending on the context
   - The way I am with you vs an entrepreneur vs a board meeting is all different
   - Different power dymanic, expectations
   - Some of these groups don't even know about each other
   - Don't think it's overtly hidden, just not relevant for differnt context
+  - I've always thought **the worst terrorist attack would be if we just released everyone's emails and texts for the past year**

 **Other**